More about CI/CD Pipeline

 - Integrating Cloud Volumes ONTAP into DevOps Kubernetes Pipelines with GitHub

 - CI/CD Pipelines with Cloud Volumes ONTAP Case Studies

 - Enhancing CI/CD Pipelines with Cloud Volumes ONTAP

 - GitHub Actions Runners: Setting Up GitHub Actions CI/CD Using Self-Hosted AWS Runners and Cloud Volumes ONTAP

 As a newcomer to the tooling market, “Actions” by GitHub quickly became a popular option to develop CI/CD workflows.
-GitHub was already one of the top code management platforms, thus these additional features were a natural segway to enable end-to-end—from code to production release—capabilities.
+GitHub was already one of the top code management platforms, thus these additional features were a natural segway to enable end-to-end capabilities throughout your CI/CD pipeline—from writing code to production release.

 In this post we’ll introduce GitHub Actions runners and show you how to set up GitHub Actions using self-hosted AWS runners in your Cloud Volumes ONTAP deployment.